chrisstonedev/tiebreaker-kata/README.md

 ## Ideas

-- Use actual game data as defined in the project.
+- Use the test cases to use specific game data for specific situations, or use your own mock data.